 Several of the tools are already in stock at Acme Tools and others are arriving soon.
 I’ve even see a Metabo HPT display at Menards with the starter kit, circular saw, impact, drill, and reciprocating saw.

 Acme does have a deal going where you buy one of the Metabo HPT bare tools and you can either get a free starter kit or 36V AC adapter.
 It works both in stores and online, but they say the deal is only good until supplies last.

 To redeem the deal online, you just add the bare tool to your shopping cart.
 When you go into your shopping cart, you’ll see a button below your tool that says “select your free gift.”

 Buy Now (via Acme Tools)

-The next big tool in the MultiVolt platform is the 36V table saw.
-It’s supposed to be based on the C10RJ 10″ jobsite table saw they currently sell.
-Supposedly it’s due out early next year.
+The next big tool in the MultiVolt platform is the 36V cordless table saw, which is supposed to be based on the C10RJ 10″ jobsite table saw they currently sell.
+It’s expected to launch in early 2019.